alexjcm/bonita-connector-document-my-templating/README.md

 `./mvnw`

+## Install

+Starting with Bonita 2021.2, the following command must be executed to install the .jar locally and then import it from Bonita Studio.

+`mvn clean install`

 ## Release

-In order to create a new release:
+In order to create a new release push a `release-<version>` branch with the desired version in pom.xml.
-- On the release branch, make sure to update the pom version (remove the -SNAPSHOT)
-- Run the action 'Create release', set the version to release as parameter
-- When the action is completed, do not forget to manage the release on the nexus (close and release)
-- Update the `master` with the next SNAPSHOT version.
+Update the `master` with the next SNAPSHOT version.

 ## How to design report